Welcome to Indie Shaman

 FSC paper with 48 pages packed full of informative illustrated articles, distributed throughout the UK and internationally.
 Also available in pdf and flipbook format.

-PDF booklet giving access to all our PDF back issues.
+of July!* Plus free PDF booklet with all our PDF back issues.

-- Eoghan Odinsson continues his series on Northern Plantlore with Fenugreek.
+- Eoghan Odinsson continues his series on Northern Plantlore with Flax.

-Please view Magazine page for full content listing.
+Please view Magazine page for content listing of Issue 32.

 Supporting Wildlife Rescues - 50p from all subscriptions donated to wildlife rescues